 SECTION 1.4.
 Teachers earn sick leave during their ten-month work year.
-An employee must be at work or on paid leave 13 days within a month to earn sick leave.
+An employee must be at work for a full month to earn sick leave.
+Employees on FMLA do not accrue any sick while on leave.

 SECTION 1.5.
 Should an employee not complete a contract, all sick leave days used but unearned will be deducted from the last salary payment.
 An employee who is absent due to sick leave after tendering resignation will have a resignation effective date as of the last day actively at work unless a physician's statement of disability is provided.